 Legio I Italica

 In the meantime, Galba was killed and replaced by the elder senator Otho.
 In AD 70 both armies met near Cremona.
-According to Tacitus, the First Italian legion was the bravest one in the Vitellian army which won the battle.
+According to Tacitus, the First Italic Legion was the bravest one in the Vitellian army which won the battle.
 The same year brought a dramatic change: near the same town of Cremona a new battle took place.
 The Vittelian army was defeated by Vespasian, a general who surpressed the Jewish revolt.

 The soldiers of the legio I Italica are attested in other places where they were sent together with other Lower Moesian troops.
 They took part in the Dacian wars of Trajan, participated in the Parthian wars, but also realized many administrative duties within the province or in subdued Greek cities of the Black Sea.

-The emblems of the Legio I Italica were the boar and less frequently the bull.
+The emblems of the Legio I Italica were the boar, and less frequently, the bull.